ancure-2004/Velora/Backend/README.md

 ### Endpoint: `/captains/register`

 #### Description
 The `/captains/register` endpoint allows a new captain to create an account.
-The endpoint validates the request data, hashes the password, creates a captain in the database, and returns a JSON Web Token (JWT) along with the created captain's details.
+It validates the request data, hashes the password, stores the captain in the database, and returns a JSON Web Token (JWT) along with the created captain's details.

 #### HTTP Method
 `POST`